Joshua Evans (Tennessee politician): Robertson County politics

 After Carol Dugger resigned from the Robertson County Commission in April 2017, Evans sought to fill the vacancy.
 He was one of two candidates who requested to fill the seat.
 Evans secured the seat with a 13-7-3 vote from the commission.
 In January 2018, Evans announced his candidacy in the Robertson County mayoral election to succeed term-limited mayor Howard Bradley.
 He was defeated by Billy Vogle in the general election.
+Evans ran again for mayor in 2022, but lost to incumbent Billy Vogle.